svedant142/user-grpc-service/README.md

    STEP 1 - Add new gRPC request
    Step 2 - Add new API
    STEP 3 - use the .proto file at "business/user/grpc/proto/user.proto"
-   STEP 4 - Select a method from "GetUser" or "GetUsersByIDs" For "GetUser" , set the message as -
-   {
-   "ID": 3
-   }
-   For "GetUsersByIDs" , set the message as -
-   {
-   "IDs": [1,2,3,4]
-   }
-   STEP 5 - Set URL as localhost:8080
-   STEP 6 - Hit the INVOKE
+   STEP 5 - Set URL as localhost:8080 along with the API STEP 6 - Hit the INVOKE

 OR